 Camera Motion Blur Shutter Curve

-The 3ds Max scene can be downloaded here.
+The 3ds Max scene can be downloaded here, and the Cinema 4D scene file can be found here.

 If we set the active keyframe at 15, this is what the render will look like with the settings mentioned above: